RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <img src="../cicd/captures/howtouseit41.png"  width="700">

-<font color=HotPink>Keep that page open and click the "Generate a new token" so it opens in a new browser tab.</font><br>
+<font color=HotPink>Keep that page open and click the "Generate a new token".
+GitHub will open in a new browser tab or you can just click on the tab you have open for the GitHub copy of your project.</font><br>

 ## Token from GitHub